vaishnal16/news_article_summarizer/README.md

-# 🧠 Personalized News Headline Summarizer with Emotion Detection
+# 🧠 Personalized News Article Summarizer with Emotion Detection

 This project uses NLP and deep learning to generate short, meaningful summaries from full-length news articles.
 It also detects the emotional tone of the summaries, enabling personalized news delivery based on emotion.